Bellman Optimality of Average-Reward Robust Markov Decision Processes with a Constant Gain: Proof of Theorem

 Let $s_\vee,s_\wedge\in S$ so that $v_\gamma^*(s_\vee) = \max_{s\in S}v_\gamma^*(s)$ and $v_\gamma^*(s_\vee) = \min_{s\in S}v_\gamma^*(s)$.
 Recall that $\set{G_\Delta:\Delta\in B}$ constructed in step 2 is an open cover of $\set{S\ra\cQ}$.
 Then, $\Delta_\epsilon\in G_{\Delta_k}$ for some $k \leq |B|$.
 On the other hand, by the definition of $\Delta_\epsilon$ and $p_\epsilon$, for any $\kappa\in\KH$, where

 Next, we will upper bound $\xi_1$ and $\xi_2$ separately.
 Before we proceed, we make the following note.

 \begin{remark} Note that if the controller is communicating, $C_{\Delta_k} = S$.
-So, So, under assumption (2) of the theorem, we only need to uniformly bound $\xi_1$, which does require the compactness of $\cP_s$ for $s\in S$; see Remark \ref{rmk:cmpct_P_not_needed_2}. \end{remark}
+So, So, under assumption (2) of the theorem, we only need to uniformly bound $\xi_1$, which will not require the compactness of $\cP_s$ for $s\in S$; see Remark \ref{rmk:cmpct_P_not_needed_2}. \end{remark}